Scott Proctor: Atlanta Braves

-On November 4, 2009 Proctor's agent, Mark Rodgers, released that Proctor had signed a split contract with the Braves and received an invitation to Spring training.
+On November 4, 2009, Proctor's agent, Mark Rodgers, released that Proctor had signed a split contract with the Braves and received an invitation to Spring training.
 He spent 2010 pitching for the Double-A Mississippi Braves and Triple-A Gwinnett Braves.
 As of August 14, he had compiled a 7.82 ERA in 31 appearances between the 2 teams.

-On March 27, 2011 after pitching with a 5.06 ERA in ten appearances in the 2011 Atlanta Braves Spring training camp, Proctor was released from the Braves' organization.
+On March 27, 2011, after pitching with a 5.06 ERA in ten appearances in the 2011 Atlanta Braves Spring training camp, Proctor was released from the Braves' organization.
 Had he remained on the Braves' roster the following day, his $750,000 salary would have been paid in full.
-Instead, the Braves merely had to pay him a fraction of his salary.
+Instead, the Braves had to pay him a fraction of his salary.

 Just over a week after being released from the Braves organization, Proctor re-signed to the Braves on April 3, 2011, with a minor league contract.
 He has been added to the roster of their Triple-A affiliate, the Gwinnett Braves.
 He had his contract purchased on May 14.

-Proctor was released from the Braves on August 10, 2011 after posting a 6.44 ERA in 31 appearances.
+Proctor was released from the Braves on August 10, 2011, after posting a 6.44 ERA in 31 appearances.
 His roster spot was filled by Arodys Vizcaíno.
 In two seasons with Atlanta, Proctor, with a record of 2–3, had a 6.43 ERA in 37 appearances, allowing 35 hits, 5 Home runs, 25 earned runs and 23 walks with 24 strikeouts in 35 innings.